spydx/www_kefo_no/projects/_posts/2020-12-18-DAT250-H20-SchoolProject.md

 ```

 `PUBLIC` anyone can vote on it
-`PRIVATE` only for registred users
+`PRIVATE` only for registered users
 `HIDDEN` only for members that know the pollID

-Reponse:
+Response:

 ```http
 [